Statement of Solidarity with the Student Encampment

 Upcoming Events

-Activism is work against the odds.
-In attempts to bring change to a complex system, activists face oppression, exhaustion and isolation.
-To sustain our efforts, we need to find sources of energy and nourishment that allow us to continue doing our work.
-But what keeps us together?
-What makes us continuously show up for each other, at meetings and actions?
+In attempts to bring change to a complex system, activists and those who work for alternatives face oppression, exhaustion and isolation.
+To sustain our efforts, we need to find sources of empowerment and nourishment that allow us to continue doing our work.

 We think community is a central notion.
 Community is another way to understand, organize society, and to live life - an alternative to 'individualistic society'.
 Communities can support and strengthen the individual by creating relationships that promote collective action and social change, allowing them to deviate from the hegemonic model of capitalist patriarchy.